Business

 As a new business it is best to project sales conservatively and outperforms to create a greater cash flow.

-As an established business you can reflect on your sales history to create an understanding of expected future sales.
+As an established business you can reflect on your sales history to create an understanding of expected future sales. - Assess your monthly expenses.

 Consider your rent or mortgage, insurance, advertising, marketing, website hosting, travel, utilities, payroll, inventory, taxes, loan payments, working capital, and last but not least paying yourself!